abalam666/lifx-kinect/README.md

 3) And you just have to run the command `bundle` into the folder `/lifx-gem/examples/viki`.

 4) As soon as the bundle is completed, you just have to start the daemon with the command : `ruby viki.rb`

+5) The program should display the number of bulbs discovered in the 10 first seconds, then it will rediscover every 60 seconds.

+6) You should be able to connect to the tiny synthesis of your bulbs here : http://localhost:1234/

 ## Customization